neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 **Synopsis**

 At present, datashuttle facilitates the transfer of data from one operating system to another through SSH and mounted drives.
-This project development extends the datashuttle capabilities to transfer data between user systems and cloud storage solutions across Google Drive and AWS Amazon Web Service buckets.
+This project development extends the datashuttle capabilities to transfer data between user systems and cloud storage solutions across Google Drive, Dropbox and AWS Amazon Web Service buckets.
 The connectivity changes will incorporate RClone because RClone provides support for those cloud services.
 New features from cloud storage solutions provide datashuttle with advanced capabilities that benefit researchers in neuroscience.

 **Goals and Deliverables:**
-1. The Python API will be modified to grant support for Google Drive as well as AWS file transfers.
+1. The Python API will be modified to grant support for Google Drive, Dropbox as well as AWS file transfers.
 2. Integration of this new feature into their terminal user interface (TUI) system.
 3. Development of tests for the new features will be performed
 4. The project aims to develop documentation which will help users and developers using the system.